Gabrielle-HuongDoi/Python_Classification_Prediction/README.md

 Enforcing unpaid blight fines is a costly and tedious process, so the city wants to know: how can we increase blight ticket compliance?

 The first step in answering this question is understanding when and why a resident might fail to comply with a blight ticket.
 This is where predictive modeling comes in.
-For this assignment, your task is to predict whether a given blight ticket will be paid on time.
+For this assignment, my task is to predict whether a given blight ticket will be paid on time.